MicrosoftDocs/Virtualization-Documentation/tlfs.md

     is already queued when an intercept occurs, it is removed from the queue, overwritten, and placed back on the queue.
-This should occur only if the software running in the parent partition clears the “suspended for intercept” register before receiving the intercept message.
+This should occur only if the software running in the parent partition clears the “suspended for intercept" register before receiving the intercept message.
 This situation is considered a programming error.

 -   **Timers:** The timer mechanism defined in chapter 18 will cause